AgentDynEx: Nudging the Mechanics and Dynamics of Multi-Agent Simulations: Design Rationale

+To help users produce successful simulations, we propose a human-AI system to support users in defining simulation mechanics, monitoring dynamics, detecting failures, and applying interventions when necessary.
+Our design goals are:

-\begin{itemize} \item \textbf{DG1 - Monitor the Simulation}: Given the large amount of simulation logs, there must be an efficient method to monitor simulation progress (\textit{Challenge 1}). \item \textbf{DG2 - Detect Key Progress and Failure Points}: There must be a method to identify when the simulation has gone off track by defining progress points and failure modes that clearly signal when agents are progressing as normal, stuck in a loop, or behaving inconsistently within their simulation environment. (\textit{Challenge 2}). \item \textbf{DG3 - Fix Failures in Real Time}: Once failures are detected, there must be a way to act and apply targeted fixes to recover the simulation without disrupting emergent behavior (\textit{Challenge 3}). \end{itemize}
+\begin{itemize} \item \textbf{DG1 - Define Key Progress and Failure Points}: Users must be able to specify the general dynamics that indicate progress or failure. \item \textbf{DG2 - Monitor the Simulation}: Given the large amount of simulation logs, there must be an efficient method to monitor simulation progress and detect when agents are violating mechanics or exhibiting irrelevant dynamics that stall the simulation. \item \textbf{DG3 - Fix Failures in Real Time}: Once failures (such as a violation of simulation mechanics or a \textit{clear} deviation from intended dynamics) are detected, there must be a way to act and apply targeted fixes to recover the simulation without disrupting emergent behavior. \end{itemize}